-While the final decision whether or not to perform an autopsy is determined by the County Medical Examiner, family wishes are taken into consideration whenever possible.
-Please make your wishes known, but understand that the Medical Examiner must determine what to do using their experience and following legal requirements of the State and Federal government.
+While the final decision on whether or not to perform an autopsy is determined by the County Medical Examiner, family wishes are taken into consideration whenever possible.
+Please make your wishes known, but understand that the Medical Examiner must determine what to do using their experience and following the legal requirements of the State and Federal government.
 Not everyone who is examined is autopsied.

 The Medical Examiner documents the articles of clothing, jewelry, and items that were contained in the pockets of the clothing (money, credit cards, etc.) and releases these items to the funeral home at the time your loved one’s care is transferred.
 In some cases, the belongings are released to law enforcement as evidence.

 There is a 24/7 phone number for law enforcement agencies only to report deaths to the Medical Examiner’s Office.
 If anyone other than a law enforcement agency calls to report a death, they must report it to their local law enforcement agency.

 Choose a mortuary and let them know that your loved one is at our facility.
 The mortuary will contact our office, and arrangements will be made to transfer your loved one’s care to them after our examination is complete.
 They will make you aware of the timeframe, as arrangements for each case are unique.

 Visit the Information for Families page for a full list of mortuaries in Gila and Pinal County.